 Affiliate Disclosure: Some of the links below are affiliate links.
 Spirit Voyage may earn a small commission, at no additional cost to you, if you click through and make a purchase.

 In “Waves of Healing,” Dr. Siri Atma S. Khalsa explains that it is possible to see the arc line by using certain Kundalini yoga meditations.
 (In fact, it is possible using other types of focus as well, as ancient mystics did to perceive a halo around saints and sages, which you see often depicted in western art.)
 The arc line may appear silver-white, bluish-white, white, gray, pink, or green.
 Dr. Khalsa goes on to call the arc line a “thermometer,” which takes a measurement of your total energy.
-According to Yogi Bhajan, it can be up to an inch and a half thick to as small as a quarter of an inch.

 The strength of an arc line is affected by integrity.
 You have to keep your word and live up to the message you project to others.
 You can’t be all talk and have a strong arc line.
 Arc lines act as a mini-recorder, picking up vibrations and absorbing them.
 The additional arc line on a woman (the one from nipple to nipple) is extremely sensitive in particular.
 It is that arc line which many Kundalini yoginis protect by wearing a chuni draped over their shoulders.